Alfresco/docs-alfresco/search-services/latest/admin/index.md

 There are a number of ways to back up Search Services.
 You can set the Solr indexes backup properties either by:

-* Editting the 'solrcore.properties' file
+* Editing the 'solrcore.properties' file
 * Editing the `alfresco-global.properties` file
 * Using a JMX client, such as JConsole. **Note:** This feature is only available when you are using Alfresco Content Services Enterprise.